Mikaela/mikaela.github.io/pages/keys.markdown

 redirect_from:
   - /omemo.html
   - /otr.html
-excerpt: "My public key fingerprints (PGP, OTR & OMEMO) for secure communication with me."
+excerpt: "My public key fingerprints (that I think can be put here, if I am missing something, tell me) for secure communication with me."
 ---

 This page contains key fingerprints that might interest you if you wish